Thank you, Roosevelt Island, for caring, for your willingness to adapt, to care for others. And for being so strong in

 My guess, we’ll remember Roosevelt Island, Make Some Noise, the spring rally bringing residents together every night, best.
-Its “Thank you!” message, shouted out with banging pots and pans, a violin and even a drum, served a dual purpose.
+Its “Thank you!” message, pounded out with banging pots and pans, a violin and even a drum, served a dual purpose.

 It recognized caring service, here and across the city, but it also called us together with action at a time when there was little else.

 But thank you, Roosevelt Island, because there’s so much more…

 Social distancing’s a whole new term for most of us, but Roosevelt Islanders adapted quickly.
 Keeping safe distances allowed the promenades and parks to be open for all comers.
 We controled our destiny, doing the right thing.

 Thank you, Roosevelt Island Operating Corp.

 By almost any measure, RIOC‘s smart response to the coronavirus crisis stitched the community together.
 Tram and Red Buses, often near empty, ran on time, striking a theme of normalcy and reliability.

 PSD patrols continued, even after one of their own, 25 year veteran Corey Fischer, was taken away by the coronavirus.
-These risks aren’t really what they signed up for, but they showed up, anyway.
+These risks aren’t what they signed up for, but they showed up, anyway.

 And without fanfare, RIOC crews kept the Island clean and organized.
 That wasn’t easy.

-Quietly, behind the scenes, RIOC executives stay clued in.
+Behind the scenes, RIOC managers stayed clued in.

 This too will, in effect, outlast this virus.